 This is a strategic agreement for multi-function copiers & printers.
-This agreement with Xerox provides for printing, copying, and scanning as a service with no time commitments on hardware at a cost based strictly on your actual usage.
-All service provided by Xerox, including needs assessments, installation, maintenance service, toner, staples, and toner recycling is included in the cost per page price of 1.2 cents for black and white images and 4.4 cents for color images.
+This agreement with Xerox provides printing, copying, and scanning as a service with no time commitments on hardware, and pricing based strictly on your actual usage.
+All services provided by Xerox, including needs assessments, installation, maintenance service, toner, staples, and toner recycling are included in the cost per page price of 1.2 cents for black and white images and 4.4 cents for color images.

-Another key change was updating the Xerox Services Portal.
-A “Training” tab has been added to the portal with links to self-guided training presentations for each of the Xerox MFD models and focused how-to documents for users of the Xerox MFDs.
-In addition to the Training tab, an “IT Solutions" tab has also been added for those that provide IT support to the Xerox MFD users.
-This tab will have links to technical bulletins, the latest Xerox drivers, and other useful information.
+Please be sure to visit the Xerox Services Portal.
+There is a “Training” tab with links to self-guided training presentations for each of the Xerox MFD models and focused how-to documents for users of the Xerox MFDs.
+In addition, for IT support personnel, there is an “IT Solutions" tab with links to technical bulletins, the latest Xerox drivers, and other useful information.

 Click on Additional Information Tab below for links to Xerox MFD device support for;

 For general questions about Xerox MFDs and the installation process, please e-mail XeroxRequest@umich.edu.

 To request your Konica device be removed, please fill out the UM Return of Konica Equipment form and follow the instructions below.

 Attach this as an Excel file, not a .pdf and email to UofM@kmbs.konicaminolta.com

 Xerox Corporation has identified sustainable items within their product line that are available for purchase by the University.

 Xerox’s commitment to environmental sustainability and technical innovation served as the platform for the University’s Managed MFD and Printer solution, which was developed in collaboration with the University and Xerox.